Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Red, Orange, & Yellow Bell Peppers - The flavor of red, orange, and yellow bell peppers is slightly sweet and pairs well with the savory taco stuffing.
 Green bell peppers can also be used but will have a strong vegetal smell and taste.
 Make sure the size of your peppers is not too large so that they will fit in your baking dish.

 - Ground Beef - Any ground beef will work well.
 Lean ground beef does not need to be drained before adding the taco seasonings.
-But higher levels of fat may brown better and taste better.
+Ground beef with a little more fat generally browns well and has a richer flavor.

 - Taco Seasoning Mix - Use your favorite taco seasoning mix.
 I like to use a mild spice mix to keep it family-friendly.